Duniyapur (TV series): Filming

 Principal photography for the series commenced in mid-2023 as the series was announced.
 The multiple-camera setup was used.
 Filming for the series took place in Gujranwala, Sargodha, Islamabad, Wazirabad, Siran Valley, Khyber Pakhtunkhwa, Azad Kashmir and other places in Pakistan.
 Minor filming also took place at Rohtas Fort, Jhelum.

 Soundtrack

 The original soundtrack for the series is performed by Asrar, Shuja Haider and Rapthor with the lyrics and music composition from Shuja Haider.

 Release

 The trailer for the series released on 16 September 2024.
 The series broadcast on 25 September 2024 in Pakistan.
 It airs every Wednesday on Green Entertainment in Prime time (8pm).

-The cast also promote the show by visiting the Lucky One Mall in Karachi, Pakistan.
+Reception

+Critical reception

+Talha Bin Hamid of the Dawn noted, "the story’s grandeur and scope are perfectly captured by its fast pace, diverse and rich cast, and expert action photography."